hoangduytranuk/blender_manual/blender_docs/manual/getting_started/installing/configuration/introduction.rst

 ************

 Here are some preferences that you may wish to set initially.
-The full list and explanation of the user preferences are documented in the section :doc:`User Preferences </preferences/index>`.
+The full list and explanation of the Preferences are documented in the section :doc:`Preferences </editors/preferences/index>`.

 Language